blairw/videostreamer/README.md

 - Set `RTMP_URL` annd `RTMP_KEY` based on what Facebook/YouTube/etc. assign to you when you set up a new livestream.
 - Set `PIXELS_WIDE` to the _horizontal_ pixel count that you want to broadcast at.
 For example, for 720p, this number should be set to `1280` for a 16:9 video (1280x720); for 1080p, this number should be set to `1920` for a 16:9 video (1920x1080).
 - Ensure that you use the `rtmps` protocol on Facebook, the `s` makes it secure.
-Using just `rtmp` (as most tutorials on the Internet seem to recommed) will cause Facebook to reject your upload.
+Using just `rtmp` (as most tutorials on the Internet seem to recommend) will cause Facebook to reject your upload.
 - Don't change `yuv420p`.
 The "420p" doesn't refer to a resolution of 420 pixels tall, it's a colour setting.

 ```bash